 The Bentley S2 Continental Flying Spur was the epitome of style and elegance and was the most luxurious grand tourer of its time.
 Between 1959 and 1961, only 64 right-hand drive examples were produced.

-The car remained with him until 2014 and during his ownership he carried out a bare metal repaint in its original colour.
+The car remained with this gentleman until 2014 and during his ownership a bare metal repaint was carried out to its original colour.
 In 2014 the car was brought back into the UK and was meticulously maintained by marque specialists P&A Wood.
 They carried out additional refurbishment works and a full mechanical overhaul.
 In total, nearly £90,000 was spent with them.

-In 2017 the car was acquiried by its most recent owner who continued to maintain it without regard to cost, including a complete check over and rectification works being carried out by a marque specialist which totalled just over £26,000.
+In 2017 the car was acquired by its most recent owner who continued to maintain it without regard to cost, including a complete check over and rectification works being carried out by a marque specialist, which totalled just over £26,000.

 - Mileage 27,329 Miles

 - Chassis No. BC18CZ